Bread for the World Urges Congress to Protect Food Stamps and Improve International Food Aid in the Farm Bill

-Washington, DC, March 15, 2013
+Washington, DC, October 30, 2013

 Bread for the World is a collective Christian voice urging our nation's decision makers to end hunger at home and abroad.

-Kristen Y. Archer, Acting Manager for Media Relations, 202-688-1118
+Kristen Y. Archer, Media Relations Manager, 202-688-1118

 Get updates on issues and actions to take on behalf of hungry people.